Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Brief methodological overview

 It is well known that Bayesian estimation of binary and categorical data models using data augmentation may result in inefficient sampling behavior, especially in settings with imbalanced data (\citealp{johndrow2019mcmc}).
 The samplers that are outlined in the previous subsections are, in principle, no exemption from this rule.
 To tackle this issue, \pkg{UPG} implements \textit{boosted} MCMC algorithms that have been developed in \citet{fruhwirth2020ultimate} to enable highly efficient posterior sampling in a broad range of settings.
 These MCMC boosting methods are similar in spirit to previous work on MCMC sampling efficiency, see for instance \citet{kastner2014ancillarity} or \citet{kastner2017efficient} for MCMC boosting in the context of (factor) stochastic volatility models.
-A general intuition on MCMC boosting is provided in \citet{yu2011center} for the case of Bayesian multi-level models that allow for competing parametrizations.\footnote{Note that \textit{MCMC boosting} as outlined in this article is not to be confused with \textit{boosting} in the sense of a meta-algorithm in supervised learning problems as pioneered in \citet{schapire1990strength}.}
+Specifically, the sampling algorithms available in \pkg{UPG} rely on marginal data augmentation \citep{liu:wu, van-men:art} to increase sampling efficiency.
+This involves location-based and scale-based expansion of the latent variable representations introduced above.
+Theoretical and computational details, as well as a number of large-scale simulation studies demonstrating the potential gains in sampling efficiency, may be found in \citet{fruhwirth2020ultimate}.